stas00/the-art-of-debugging/methodology.md

 And now when you re-run your program it'll should fail quickly since that partition is almost full from the get going.

 This approach works, but it isn't great since it could impact your system's functioning.
-Instead you can just create a temporary RAM-based filesystem of 1GB and then tell the application to use it instead of the default `/tmp` partition for all of its tempfile needs.
+Instead you can just create a temporary RAM-based filesystem of 1GB and then tell the application to use it instead of `/tmp`.

 Step 1. create a 1GB `tmpfs` and mount it at `~/ramdisk`:
 ```